Peace and blessings,

 St. Peter’s has a rich history of refugee ministry.
 It was begun more than 15 years ago by.
 Deacon Tom Tripp, as a deanery-wide collaboration of Episcopal churches in the Eastern Deanery.
 Our collaboration was aimed at helping both the Vive LaCasa refugee shelter, and Journey’s End Refugee Services (JERS)-both located in the city of Buffalo.

 Working with Journey’s End, we have helped resettle several refugee families coming into the Buffalo region by participating in a project entitled “Home Again”.
-We have done several Home Again move-ins by ourselves, and more in collaboration with other Episcopal churches and churches from other denominations.
-We were able to collect furniture, food, and household items for their apartments; welcome the families at the airport; provide welcoming meals; and in some cases, mentor the family for 3 months and beyond (Friendship Partnership).
+We have done several Home Again move-ins by ourselves, and more in collaboration with other Episcopal churches as well as churches from other denominations.
+We were able to collect furniture, food, and household items for their apartments; welcome the families at the airport; provide welcoming meals; and in some cases, mentor the family for 3 months and beyond in a program called the Friendship Partnership.

 In the Fall of 2016, the Episcopal Diocese of WNY awarded us a grant for $20,000 to maintain this ministry in an ecumenical manner and expand it if possible.
-We continued this Friendship Partnership with Journey’s End, until the refugee flow
+We continued this Friendship Partnership with Journey’s End until the refugee slowed considerably in 2017.

-virtually ended.
-We also developed a video of our work, entitled “From Strangers to Neighbors”, which served as a primer for developing future refugee projects.
+We also developed a video of our work, entitled “From Strangers to Neighbors”, serving as a primer for developing future refugee projects.
 Each parish in WNY and Northwestern Pennsylvania received a copy.

 When Afghan refugees started streaming into the WNY area in 2021, we donated monies from our refugee account to support Buffalo United for Afghan Evacuees, a consortium of local refugee agencies.
-We also have begun a project called “Welcome Boxes”, in which we collected donations of items,by room designations, and delivered them to Journey’s End for one of those apartments.
-We just completed our first delivery in late January of 2022.
+We also have begun a project called “Welcome Boxes”, in which we collected donations of items by room designation, and delivered them to Journey’s End for one of those apartments.
+We completed our first delivery in late January of 2022.

-Our church’s latest refugee effort was formed with the help of Jewish Family Services, and St. James Episcopal of Batavia, and directed towards a Ukrainian refugee family of 5, the Balanovychs.
+Our most recent refugee effort was formed in Fall of 2022 with the help of Jewish Family Services, and St. James Episcopal of Batavia, and directed towards a Ukrainian refugee family of 5, the Balanovychs.
 A “Family Sponsor Circle” was formed to help.
-We were made aware of their needs through Deacon Diana’s two daughters, who worked with a sister of the family’s father.
+We were made aware of their needs through Deacon Diana’s two daughters; one who worked with a sister of the family’s father; and the other who taught at the school of one daughter. .

 They were helped with a month’s rent, and with funds and materials for the mother to begin a pierogi enterprise on her own.
 Our Linen Pantry also supplied many linens and household items.
-The Sponsor Circle hopes to soon serve the family with transportation needs and Conversational English mentoring sessions.
+The Sponsor Circle also provided the family with transportation as needed and Conversational English mentoring sessions.

 Why do this?
 Jesus told his followers to “Welcome the Stranger.”We do it well and often.